EdAlegrid/m2m-quicktour/README.md

 let sw2 = setInput(13); // as OFF switch

 // enable internal pull-down resistor
-// since the other end of the sw is
+// since the input pin is just connected
-// connected to a resistor and 3.3V sw1.setR(0);
+// to a resistor and 3.3V
+sw1.setR(0);
 sw2.setR(0);